Persepolis: Destruction

-It is believed that the fire which destroyed Persepolis started from Hadish Palace, which was the living quarters of Xerxes I, and spread to the rest of the city.
-It is not clear if the fire was an accident or a deliberate act of revenge for the burning of the Acropolis of Athens during the second Persian invasion of Greece.
-Many historians argue that, while Alexander's army celebrated with a symposium, they decided to take revenge against the Persians.
-If that is so, then the destruction of Persepolis could be both an accident and a case of revenge.
-The fire may also have had the political purpose of destroying an iconic symbol of the Persian monarchy that might have become a focus for Persian resistance.

-Several, much later, Greek and Roman accounts (including Arrian, Diodorus Siculus and Quintus Curtius Rufus) describe that the burning was the idea of Thaïs, mistress of Alexander's general Ptolemy I Soter, and possibly of Alexander himself.
-She is said to have suggested it during a very drunken celebration, according to some accounts to revenge the destruction of Greek sanctuaries (she was from Athens), and either she or Alexander himself set the fire going.

-The Book of Arda Wiraz, a Zoroastrian work composed in the 3rd or 4th century, describes Persepolis' archives as containing "all the Avesta and Zend, written upon prepared cow-skins, and with gold ink", which were destroyed.
-Indeed, in his Chronology of the Ancient Nations, the native Iranian writer Biruni indicates unavailability of certain native Iranian historiographical sources in the post-Achaemenid era, especially during the Parthian Empire.
+The Book of Arda Wiraz, a Zoroastrian work composed in the 3rd or 4th century AD, describes Persepolis' archives as containing "all the Avesta and Zend, written upon prepared cow-skins, and with gold ink", which were destroyed.
+In his Chronology of the Ancient Nations, the Iranian scholar Biruni notes the unavailability of certain native Iranian historiographical sources in the post-Achaemenid era, especially during the Parthian Empire.
 He adds: "[Alexander] burned the whole of Persepolis as revenge to the Persians, because it seems the Persian King Xerxes had burnt the Greek City of Athens around 150 years ago.
 People say that, even at the present time, the traces of fire are visible in some places."

-On the upside, the fire that destroyed those texts may have preserved the Persepolis Administrative Archives by preventing them from being lost over time to natural and man-made events.
-According to archaeological evidence, the partial burning of Persepolis did not damage what are now referred to as the Persepolis Fortification Archive tablets, but rather may have caused the eventual collapse of the upper part of the northern fortification wall, preserving the tablets until their recovery by the Oriental Institute's archaeologists.
+The fire may, however, have helped to preserve the Persepolis Administrative Archives.
+According to archaeological evidence, the partial burning of Persepolis did not damage the Persepolis Fortification Archive tablets, but may have caused the collapse of the upper part of the northern fortification wall, which buried and protected the tablets until their recovery by archaeologists of the Oriental Institute.